1892 Cardiganshire County Council election

 The second election for the Cardiganshire County Council took place in March 1892.
 It was preceded by the inaugural 1889 election and followed by the 1895 election.

 Overview of the result

 To some extent the euphoria of 1889 had passed three years later and the whole atmosphere was marked by less excitement.
 The result, however, was virtually identical to that of the inaugural election.

 Boundary changes

 One feature was that the multi-member seats, which existed in urban areas in the first elections, were divided so that all councillors were now elected to represent single member wards.

-Unopposed returns
+Candidates

 There were far more unopposed returns than three years previously.

-Retiring aldermen

-The following aldermen retired at the election: